beercss/beercss/docs/ELEMENTS.md

 ## [Progress](PROGRESS.md)

-Progress display the length of a process or an unspecified wait time.
+Progress displays the length of a process or an unspecified wait time.

 ## [Radio](RADIO.md)